 Sometimes accounting software companies partner with accountants or accounting firms.
 You can look for business partners on their websites.
 You can feel more confident if you know that the accounting firm is somehow recognised in the market.

-By “the best” we mean “the best for your business’ needs.”
+By “the best,” we mean “the best for your business needs.”
 We will state the obvious first: Google it and narrow your search results with the location.
 You can start by checking the candidates in Google Ads results.
-Try different keyword combinations to optimize the process.
+You can optimise the research process by trying different keyword combinations.
 You can also use Google Maps to check accountants and accounting firm offices in specific areas.

 - Association of Chartered Certified Accountants (ACCA)